Hans Stefan Santesson: Crime Prevention in the 30th Century (1969)

 Theodore Sturgeon: More than Human (1953), 'The Skills of Xanadu' (1956), Venus Plus X (1960)

 More than Human tells of several individuals with different psychic powers coming together as a single being, 'homo gestalt'.
 It is briefly described in Vittorio Curtoni's 1978 article.
+For Evan Lampe the evolution to H. gestalt is reminiscent of Kropotkin's Mutual Aid.

 Though the tenor of 'Xanadu' is appealing, its premise—a technology that renders human co-operation axiomatic and intuitive—is presented in fantastic terms.